How to Reduce Taxable Income by Rearranging Investments

 - Interest income and short-term capital gains are taxed at a higher rate than long-term capital gains and qualified dividend income.

 - Interest income and short-term capital gains inside of a retirement account are not reported as taxable income each year.
 The only time you report taxable income from a retirement account is when you take a withdrawal.
 (Rollovers and transfers when done properly don't count as withdrawals.)

 - When owned outside of retirement accounts, investments having a loss can be sold to generate a capital loss that will offset other capital gains.
 You cannot generate capital losses from investments when they are owned inside of retirement accounts.

 - When you own investments that generate qualified dividends and long-term capital gains inside of tax-deferred retirement accounts, you never get the advantage of the lower tax rates on this type of investment income, as all withdrawals from tax-deferred retirement accounts are taxed at your ordinary income tax rate.

-Below is a simplified example showing someone who has an allocation of 50% stock/stock mutual funds and 50% bonds/CDs.
+Below is a simplified example that shows someone who has an allocation of 50% stock/stock mutual funds and 50% bonds/CDs.
 In this case, they own all the stocks/stock mutual funds in their IRA, and all of their bonds/CD’s in non-retirement accounts.